Books

 There are many excellent books on the Alexander Technique - and, alas, some that are not so good!

-There are two books on the Alexander Technique in Estonian:
+There are three books on the Alexander Technique in Estonian:

-Kehaõpe is a translation of Michael Gelb’s Body Learning, which was first published in 1981 and which is widely regarded as the classic introductory guide to the Alexander Technique.
+Kehaõpe is a translation of Michael Gelb’s Body Learning, which was first published in 1981 and widely regarded as the classic introductory guide to the Alexander Technique.
 Michael Gelb gives a detailed account of how Alexander developed the Technique; describes the seven ‘operational ideas’ of the Alexander Technique; and relates his experiences of applying the Alexander Technique in education, and to learning various skills, such as juggling and aikido.
 The book also contains many evocative photographs, to give a visual representation of good ‘use’.
+Note: Kehaõpe is now out of print, but it is still possible to find copies in libraries.

 Introductory Books in English: